20awesome/backup_to_seafile/README.md

 ## Usage

-first create config for backup by : "backup_to_seafile --config" second backup your files  by : "backup_to_seafile --backup"
+first create config for backup by :

+    $ backup_to_seafile --config

+second backup your files  by :

+    $ backup_to_seafile --backup

 ## Development